brimdata/zed/k8s/README.md

 # and a 267 MB log -- takes a few minutes
 time ~/go/bin/zar import -R s3://zqd-demo-1/mark/zeek-logs/dns s3://brim-sampledata/wrccdc/zeek-logs/dns.log.gz

-# and a 14 GB log -- takes over an hour, and will fail without TMPDIR space
+# and a 14 GB log -- takes about two hours, and will fail without TMPDIR space
 time ~/go/bin/zar import -R s3://zqd-demo-1/mark/zeek-logs/conn s3://brim-sampledata/wrccdc/zeek-logs/conn.log.gz
 ```
 Assuming you have an EKS cluster set up as described above, with the port-forward in effect,  you can use zapi to create "spaces" for Brim: